 The 75 highest-yielding stocks that make it through the quality screen are then included in the index.
 See the current holdings here .

 Investing in Dividend-Growers

 Companies whose cash flows have translated into a rising payout are known as dividend-growers.
 These are not always among the highest-yielding securities in the market; in fact, it's important for investors to have reasonable expectations for dividend growth strategies.
 Investors seeking current income might not be satisfied with a yield of a dividend growth portfolio, such as the Morningstar Dividend Growth Index.
-In fact, the trailing 12-month dividend yield for that index is only slightly higher than that of the market as a whole: 2.1% versus 1.8% for the S&P 500 Index.
+In fact, the trailing 12-month dividend yield for that index is only a bit higher than that of the market as a whole: 2.4% versus 1.4% for the U.S. Market Index.

 What is the appeal, then?
 Companies that are focused on growing dividends tend to be higher-quality, cash-rich businesses that hold up well in down markets, participate in up markets, and are capable of excess returns over a full market cycle.

 In addition to being core, defensive holdings, companies that are growing their dividends provide some protection from inflation: A rising dividend is fundamental to investors' ability to preserve purchasing power through their equity portfolio.

 It's also likely that dividend-growth stocks will be less sensitive to losses during periods of rising interest rates.
 For example, high-yielding utilities stock intuitively becomes a less attractive income source when yields rise on bonds, a less risky asset class.
 But because dividend growers tend to sport more modest yields, they were never the first choice for yield hounds in the first place.